• Skip to primary navigation

 This cake is best enjoyed on the day it is baked.
 After about 24 hours, the cake part seems a little drier, but after that, the moisture from the fruit adds additional moisture to the crumb while it sits, so it's actually quite good for another day or more after that.

-I haven't frozen this cake, but I feel like it might be an option if you are concerned about wasting leftover.
+I haven’t frozen this cake, but I feel like it might be an option if you are concerned about wasting leftovers.

 upside down rhubarb cake sliced

-A pretty and delicious upside down rhubarb cake.
-Can be made with fresh or frozen rhubarb.
+A pretty and delicious rhubarb upside-down cake, that can be made with fresh rhubarb or frozen rhubarb.
 Makes a lovely warm rhubarb dessert!

 Ingredients

-• 3 cups fresh rhubarb, or thawed frozen rhubarb, cut into 1/2-inch pieces
+• 3 cups fresh or thawed frozen rhubarb, or thawed frozen rhubarb, cut into 1/2-inch pieces

 • 1 Tablespoon unsalted butter, at room temperature, for the pan